Game development data layout strategy: Switching from node-based to SoA made updates 3 times faster

 SoA (Structure of Arrays) groups the same fields into continuous arrays.

-The movement process scans only position and velocity arrays.
-Cache lines are filled with values of the same field, greatly reducing cache misses.
+Movement processing traverses only the position and velocity arrays.
+The cache lines are filled with values of the same field, greatly reducing cache misses.

-What Happens in Node-Based Design in Game Engines
+What Happens With Node-Based Design in Game Engines

-In typical game engines, each object is managed as a node in the scene graph.
-In Unity this would be GameObject, in Godot it would be Node2D.
+In typical game engines, each object is managed as a node in a scene graph.
+In Unity this would be GameObject, and in Godot, Node2D.

 Node-based design excels at intuitively representing game structure.
 However, when generating 1000 objects of the same type, the following overheads become significant: